bokeh/bokeh/sphinx/source/docs/user_guide/annotations.rst

 :ref:`ColumnDataSource <userguide_data_cds>` to use in a legend, set the ``index`` property of a ``LegendItem``.

-This is useful for displaying multiple entries in a legend whe you use glyphs that are rendered in several parts, such as :class:`~bokeh.models.glyphs.MultiLine` (:func:`~bokeh.plotting.Figure.multi_line`) or
+This is useful for displaying multiple entries in a legend when you use glyphs that are rendered in several parts, such as :class:`~bokeh.models.glyphs.MultiLine` (:func:`~bokeh.plotting.Figure.multi_line`) or